Sonoran-Software/Sonoran-Store-Docs/shot-spotter/getting-started/installation.md

 ensure sonoran_shotspotter
 ```

-Congrats!
+> Congrats!
 You have successfully installed Sonoran Shot Spotter.
 See Section II for configuration.
+{.is-success}

 ## Configuration
 ### Permissions